cs1302uga/cs1302-hw02/README.md

    command-line arguments are accepted.
 The expected behavior is that `MyCat` should print the files, in order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.

-1. With this change, your program may no longer generate an `ArrayIndexOutOfBoundsException` if the user doesn't provide any command-line arguments.
+1. With this change, your program *may* no longer generate an `ArrayIndexOutOfBoundsException` (depending on how you write the code) if the user doesn't provide any command-line arguments.
 However, we still want to provide a helpful message to let the user know how to properly use the program.
-Update your code so that when the user provides no command-line arguments, the program outputs this exact message: `Usage: MyCat [filename]...`
+Make sure that the same message (from checkpoint 2) is emitted from your program when the user provides no command-line arguments.
+Remember, this print statement may need to happen even if an exception is not thrown.

 1. From the `cs1302-hw02` directory, use your enhanced `MyCat` program to display the contents of the following three files all passed in at once:`Printer.java`, standard input ("-"), and `MyCat.java` in that order!
 If your program does not currently allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accommodate that feature.
+In other words, you should be able to supply any number of files to `MyCat` and it should print them all (or error messages if a file doesn't exist).

 1. Run your enhanced `MyCat` program by passing in two filenames as command-line arguments.
 Make sure the first file does not exist in the file system.
 Your program should catch the `FileNotFoundException`,